-MGMT 513 Accounting Principles and Applications (3 semester hours)
+MGMT 513 - Accounting Principles and Applications

 Description: This course explores the basic financial and managerial accounting competencies needed to manage a business or product line.
 The accounting concepts are introduced with a discussion of how general purpose financial statements reflect the business corporations' performance and position for readers external to management.